8 of the best funny gamertag ideas

 420

 It’s the weed number; it’s funny.
 Dropping a 420 after pretty much any other word gives it a comedic spin.
 Sniper420?
-I hope they can still aim correctly.
+Hope they can still aim correctly.
 BigMan420?
 Everyone wants to smoke up with the most beloved Splatoon 3 idol.

 Band Names

-Putting your favorite band in your gamertag not only shows off something you love, but it also provides an opportunity for some wordplay.
+Putting your favorite band in your gamertag not only shows off something you love but also provides an opportunity for some wordplay.
 Metallica becomes Metallican’t, their musically inept cousins.
 Hall&SekirOates tells people that you love classic 80s jams and pulling off perfect counters in FromSoftware games.

 ButtYogurt